sn0wflakeAU/powerutils/README.md

 ## License

-This plugin is released under the MIT license.
+This plugin is released under the GPLv3 license.

 ```
+powerutils - A power management plugin for the pwnagotchi.
+Can be used with the pwnmenu plugin or on its own.
-Copyright (c) 2022 Sam Allen "sn0wflake" <samjanis@mirrorisland.com>
+Copyright (C) 2024 Sam "sn0wflake" Allen <steampunkscientist1850@gmail.com>

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-copies of the Software, and to permit persons to whom the Software is
-furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+This program is free software: you can redistribute it and/or modify
+it under the terms of the GNU General Public License as published by
+the Free Software Foundation, either version 3 of the License, or
+(at your option) any later version.

+This program is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
-FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
-AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
-SOFTWARE.
+GNU General Public License for more details.

+You should have received a copy of the GNU General Public License
+along with this program.
+If not, see <https://www.gnu.org/licenses/>.
 ```